biocompute-objects/GW-SMHS-BIOC6223/docs/4_FurtherResearch.md

 ## Groups/ times
 The group and times for this assignment are below.
 These instructions can be found in [4_FurtherResearch.md](https://github.com/biocompute-objects/GW-SMHS-BIOC6223/blob/master/docs/4_FurtherResearch.md)

 HIVE Sign-up *Only one individual per group needs to come for the HIVE portion of this assignment.
 It will not take more than 20 minutes.
 Please email janishapatel@gwu.edu to reserve your time and please state your group # Thank you!

-Times
+Times:
-Wednesday 10/9 1-5pm
+Wednesday 10/9 1-5pm ;
-Thursday 10/10 9-5pm
+Thursday 10/10 9-5pm ;
 Friday 10/11 9-4pm

 Location
 Ross Hall Rm559